opendocsg/slw-judgments-backfill/2011_SGHC_87/report.md

 9       Second, even if the document is established to be relevant, O 24 r 7 of the Rules of Court further prescribes an overriding principle that discovery is to be ordered only if “necessary either for disposing fairly of the cause or matter or for saving costs”.

-10     In the context of an application for discovery and inspection (including the supply of copies) of electronically stored documents, the Supreme Court Practice Direction No 3 of 2009 (“the e-Discovery PD”) establishes an opt-in framework which parties may adopt (see _Deutsche Bank AG v Chang Tse Wen and others_ [2010] SGHC 125, which considered the application of the opt-in framework).
+10     In the context of an application for discovery and inspection (including the supply of copies) of electronically stored documents, the Supreme Court Practice Direction No 3 of 2009 (“the e-Discovery PD”) establishes an opt-in framework which parties may adopt (see _Deutsche Bank AG v Chang Tse Wen and others_ <span class="citation">[2010] SGHC 125</span>, which considered the application of the opt-in framework).
 The eDiscovery PD supplements the traditional tests of relevancy and necessity by articulating a nonexhaustive list of matters which the court will consider while applying these existing legal principles of discovery.
 These matters are listed at para 43D of the e-Discovery PD and include:

  (a) the number of electronic documents involved;